What are endocrine disruptors and where can they be found?

 In toothpastes and foundations.

-On the label : We are lucky, it is clearly stated no synonym!
+On the label: Luckily, it is clearly indicated with no synonyms!

 - Phenoxyethanol (antimicrobial action)

-Not classified as endocrine disruptors but to be avoided in particular for babies (wipes).
+Not classified as an endocrine disruptor but to be avoided, especially for babies (wipes).

-- BHA (preservatives and fragrances) frequently used in makeup
+- BHA (preservatives and fragrances) frequently in makeup

 - Phthalates (fixing agent)

-The mention of their presence is not obligatory on the list INCI * (can be noted fragrances when the perfume used is synthetic)
+The mention of their presence is not mandatory on the INCI* list (may be noted as fragrances when the perfume used is synthetic)

 - Alkylphenols (emulsifiers)

-On the label : Menylphenol or derivative of Nonophenol.
+On the label: Menylphenol or derivative of Nonylphenol.

 - Resorcinol (hair dyes)

-On the label : Benzenidiol, resorcin, hydroxyphenol, dihydroxybenzene, hydroquinone, phenylenediol.
+On the label: Benzenediol, resorcin, hydroxyphenol, dihydroxybenzene, hydroquinone, phenylenediol.

-- Chemical UV filters (used to filter UV)
+- Chemical UV filters (used to filter UV rays)

 Not exclusively reserved for sun products.

-Also found in some shampoos, nail polishes and day creams with SPF.
+Also present in certain shampoos, nail polishes, and day creams with SPF.

-Finished!
-Congratulations anyway for making it to the end of the list!
+Done!
+Congratulations for making it to the end of the list anyway!

-So obviously, it's quite complicated for a normally configured brain to remember all these barbaric extended names… Breathe, we offer you an alternative
+So, obviously, it's quite complicated for a normally configured brain to remember all these barbaric, lengthy names...
+Breathe, we're offering you an alternative.

 Some examples:

-- Quelcosmetic (UFC What to choose-Database of 6000 references)
+- Quelcosmetic (UFC Que choisir - database of 6000 references)

 - Clean Beauty